lwojcik/lwojcik/README.md

 ### Hi there 👋

 I'm Łukasz.
-You can call me Luke.
+Or just Luke.
 I'm a frontend developer from Warsaw, Poland.

-Coding mostly in React, Typescript, Node.js and React Native.
+I code React, Typescript, Node.js and React Native.

 Some cool things: